onehashai/onehash-connect/api_docs/roles-and-permissions.md

 as 'moderators only' includes organization moderators, administrators, and owners.

-Note that specific settings and policies in the Zulip API that use these permission levels will likely support a subset of those listed above.
+Note that specific settings and policies in the Connect API that use these permission levels will likely support a subset of those listed above.

 ## Determining if a user is a full member

-When a Zulip organization has set up a [waiting period before new members turn into full members](/help/restrict-permissions-of-new-members), clients will need to determine if a user's account has aged past the organization's waiting period threshold.
+When a Connect organization has set up a [waiting period before new members turn into full members](/help/restrict-permissions-of-new-members), clients will need to determine if a user's account has aged past the organization's waiting period threshold.